 These pink pickled Middle Eastern style turnips are crisp and mouth puckeringly pickly.
 The perfect side for rich sausages and the like and a great addition to a Halloween feast.

 Here we are the day before Halloween and today I’m giving you another turnip (neep) recipe to keep us well and truly rooted (sorry couldn’t resist) in Scotland and our age old tradition of embracing the turnip as opposed to the ubiquitous pumpkin for Halloween.
 So here it is Pickled Turnip!

 I love to pickle!

 Keen larderites will know that you can pickle practically anything really.
 From onions to carrots, plums to walnuts, and all manner of goodies in between.
 Pickled turnips are mouth puckeringly tart, but make a nice addition to your pickly pantry and go well with robust flavours.

-The addition of a little piece of beetroot in the jar at the begining of the process lends a wee touch of magic, turning the pickled turnips from pale and somewhat uninteresting, to a very pretty blushing bright pink with far more dish desirability!
+The addition of a little piece of beetroot in the jar at the beginning of the process lends a wee touch of magic, turning the pickled turnips from pale and somewhat uninteresting, to a very pretty blushing bright pink with far more dish desirability!

 You will also require a clove of garlic, 1 tablespoon of chopped beetroot, 200ml/7 fl oz white wine vinegar and 1 tablespoon of salt.

 Heat the vinegar and salt gently till the salt dissolves then remove from heat and allow to cool.

 Pack all ingredients into a wide mouthed jar (Kilners good for this) and leave in a cupboard for a week.
 It will start off pale and creamy coloured but within a day will start blushing and going pink.
 By the end of the week it will be a really pretty colour and nicely pickled!

 It is now ready to eat so store in the fridge and just dive in there with a cocktail stick!